 Last week in the U.S. District Court of New Jersey, Venetis and her entities agreed to settle with the SEC by agreeing to all of the relief sought in its complaint.
 The relief includes permanent injunctions prohibiting future violations of financial laws, disgorgement of ill gotten gains, asset freezes and other civil penalties.

-If you invested with Systematic Financial and/or Sandra Venetis, or are the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you invested with Systematic Financial and/or Sandra Venetis, or are the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.